superseriousbusiness/gotosocial/ROADMAP.md

 Once feature parity is roughly in place, we will use beta time to start adding and polishing bonus features like slow federation, group moderation decisions, migration tooling, etc.

-We currently foresee entering beta phase around the middle of 2023.
+We currently foresee entering beta phase around the middle of 2023, though this is only an estimate and is subject to change.

 ## Timeline